Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Set up the outline

-Outlines do as much to sell the cel-shaded look as shading itself.
+Outline is  another important factor that determines the animation style.
 Consider the outline color relative to your background and adjust the thickness to reinforce the style.
 The [Outline Settings](Outline.md) page details every property.

 <canvas class="image-comparison" role="img" aria-label="The same character model.
 In the Inspector window of the Toon shader, the Outline Color property is set to gray, and the Outline Width property is set to 4, then 6.44.">
     <img src="images/ThinOutline2.png" title="Outline Width: 4">